9 Renaissance Schools, 5 Promise Academies announced

 Moving on a lightning-fast timeline, the School District plans to turn over nine low-performing schools to outside managers by September – the majority probably as charter schools – while trying to jump-start educational improvement at another five under a model overseen by Superintendent Arlene Ackerman.

-The decision means that the entire faculty of the 14 schools will be force transferred and if they want to stay on, will have to reapply for their jobs.
-Under the union contract, at Renaissance Schools that continue to operate within the District, which include Ackerman’s Promise Academies and so-called “Innovation” schools, no more than 50 percent of the teachers can be rehired.
+The decision means that the entire faculty of the 14 schools will be force-transferred and if they want to stay on, will have to reapply for their jobs.
+Under the union contract, at Renaissance Schools that continue to operate within the District, including Ackerman’s Promise Academies and so-called “innovation” schools, no more than 50 percent of the teachers can be rehired.

 The nine designated to be Renaissance Schools will be courted by one or more of six private providers that have passed the District’s first round of scrutiny as turnaround managers, although it is possible that not all six will make the next cut.
 The final list of approved providers will be announced on April 9.

-School advisory councils at each school will have between then and April 30 to recommend the best provider, but the central office and School Reform Commission have the final say.
+School advisory councils at each school will have between then and April 30 to recommend the best provider.
+The councils will not have the option to decide there is no good match.
+Ackerman and the School Reform Commission will make the final decisions.
 An SRC vote is scheduled for May 19.

-Two Latino-focused agencies, ASPIRA and Congreso de Latinos Unidos, which both run charter schools, had expressed interest in the three predominantly Latino schools on the list – Clemente, Stetson, and Potter-Thomas.
+Two Latino-focused agencies, Congreso de Latinos Unidos and ASPIRA, which both run charter schools, had expressed interest in the three predominantly Latino schools on the list – Clemente, Stetson, and Potter-Thomas.
 But Clemente was named a Promise Academy.

-Ten of the schools completed a Promise Academy application and provided signatures from community members and supporting documents to indicate the depth of interest in this option.
+Ten of the 14 schools completed a Promise Academy application.
+They were asked to provide signatures from community members and supporting documents to indicate the depth of interest in this option.
 Some schools had hundreds of signatures for the Promise model while others had only a few.

 West Philadelphia High School had been a particular point of contention.
 The school’s active community partners and its staff argued that it was on the road to improvement under third-year Principal Saliyah Cruz and needed more time to pursue the direction it was going.
 Ackerman, however, cited proficiency rates in the single digits as a reason why the school needed “drastic” intervention.
 She said many parents supported her.